Partitioning a Polygon Into Small Pieces: Computing the interior pieces

+For geodesic diameter and perimeter partitions, we again use a square grid $\mathcal S$, where the edge length of each square is a constant $\gamma >0$ to be chosen later.
+Recall that a \emph{field} in a square $S\in\mathcal S$ is the closure of a connected component of $(S\cap P)\setminus\bigcup\mathcal Q_\partial$, and that $\mathcal I$ is the intervals on $\partial P$ that are used to define the boundary pieces $\mathcal Q_\partial$.
 We say that a field $F$ is \emph{trivial} if no non-trivial interval from $\mathcal I$ appears on the boundary of $F$; see \Cref{fig:fields}.
 Trivial intervals can appear on the boundary of a trivial field $F$, but these intervals must be contained in edges of $P$ that pass all the way through the square $S$ containing $F$.
 In particular, a trivial field is a convex polygon contained in $S$.
 Hence, a trivial field satisfies the size constraint, and we will therefore use it directly as a piece.

 Consider a non-trivial field $F$ in a square $S$; see \Cref{fig:perimetersemiboundary} (left).
 We need to be careful when defining the interior pieces for geodesic diameter and perimeter partitions: We cannot directly use $F$ as a piece (as we did in \Cref{sec:DSSDinterior}), since $F$ can have arbitrarily large geodesic diameter or perimeter.
 Instead, we split $F$ into \emph{subfields}, as described in the following.